Terrestrial Planet Topography Maps

 Luna

-This map is intentionally not centered on the near side of the Moon in order to highlight the depth of the giant Aitken basin on the far side that we aren’t as familiar with.
-This uses the LOLA_shape dataset (order 5759 harmonics), and the Scientific colour map GrayC_20.
+This map is intentionally not centered on the near side of the Moon in order to highlight the depth of the giant Aitken basin on the far side (lower left) that we aren’t as familiar with.
+This uses the LDEM_shape_pa dataset (order 11519 harmonics), and the Scientific colour map GrayC_20.

 Mars